iotaledger/introduction-docs/docs/path_to_chrysalis.md

 ### Wallet support

 The Trinity wallet is the most popular wallet in IOTA today.
-With Chrysalis, there is also a new wallet, called [Firefly](https://blog.iota.org/firefly-iota-next-generation-wallet-26bdd4d01510/).
+With Chrysalis, there is also a new wallet called [Firefly](https://blog.iota.org/firefly-iota-next-generation-wallet-26bdd4d01510/).
 The team has been working on a complete rethink of the wallet architecture, both for UX and UI but also from a security and functionality perspective.
-At its core will be a new Wallet library written in Rust, to allow other developers to easily implement IOTA wallets within their applications.
+At its core will be a new wallet library written in Rust, to allow other developers to easily implement IOTA wallets within their applications.
 Another new Rust library, Stronghold, will enable ultra-secure secret handling and storage.

 ### Infrastructure